lledezma/Data_Science_Project/README.md

 ## License

-This project is for educational purposes..
+This project is for educational purposes.